 New York is aggressive and hostile towards people who are charged with sex crimes.
 Just being accused of a sex crime can impact a person’s life and livelihood.
 The social stigma alone can ruin a person’s social and professional life.
 Sex crimes are different than other crimes where once you serve your time, you have paid your debt to society and are allowed to live your life.
 Sex crimes often follow a person for years either through the registration as a sex offender or limitation on where they may be and where they can work.
 A sex crime conviction can force a person to move from community to community to avoid public persecution.
 New York State drafted and implemented laws that hold sex offenders accountable for their actions and set up ways to keep tabs on their whereabouts.
 One of the most comprehensive legislation sex offenders must face is called the Sex Offender Registration Act.
-This law is very similar to New Jersey’s Megan’s Law, mandating that sex offenders are registered and offenders’ locations are known to law enforcement.
+This law is very similar to New Jersey’s Megan’s Law, mandating that sex offenders must be registered and offenders’ locations known to law enforcement.
 In some cases, certain offenders’ whereabouts are known to the public.
 If you face a Rockland County sex crime charge, you need to contact an attorney as soon as possible.
 If you need our quality legal services, contact the sex crimes lawyers here at The Law Office of Kevin T. Conway.

-Simply put, a sex crime is any act of a sexual nature that lacks the consent of the other party.
+Simply put, a sex crime is an act of a sexual nature that lacks the consent of the other party.
 Rape, sexual abuse, aggravated sexual assault, forcible touching, and many other acts are considered a sex crime by the state.
 “Consent” does not always mean explicit permission.
 Anyone under the age of 17 cannot legally give consent to sexual acts.
 In addition, the state believes that some degrees of mental handicap lack the capacity to give consent as well.